FGalvao77/FGalvao77/README.md

 - 👋 Hi, I’m Fernando Galvão.
 - 👀 I’m interested in AI, Machine Learning, Deep Learning and Computer Vision.
 - 🌱 I have intermediate proficiency in the Python language and basic domain in R and SQL.
-Also interested and developing skills in C++, Kotlin and Ruby.
+Also interested and developing skills in C++, Kotlin, Ruby and Rust.
 - 💞️ Developing personal projects in Data Science and deployment systems in AI.
 - 📫 How to reach me through LinkedIn: https://bit.ly/3f8adXH
 - 🖥️ Follow the link of my projects and studies: https://bit.ly/3vY1FcR